What Is Proof of Delivery?

-Used as a Cargo Receipt – When a carrier picks up a shipment from a consignee paperwork is essential.
-This paperwork is a proof of shipment.
-It is also used for insurance reasons.
-It will be a description of goods being transported.
-Detailed information about weight, quantities, Country of manufacture, and dimensions are included.
+– When a carrier delivers a shipment to a consignee, paperwork is essential.
+This paperwork is proof of shipment.
+It is also used for insurance and liability purposes.
+It is a description of goods being transported.
+Detailed information about weight, quantities, country of manufacture, and dimensions are included.

 – These documents are the contract for service of transporting the goods.
 These documents will follow the products from one location to another.
 In short, it is a contract between a seller and a carrier.

 – It also functions as a document of title.
 It identifies the ownership of the goods being shipped.

 Your signature will also be required on the bill of lading by the delivery driver.
 A copy will be kept by the carrier and one provided to you.
 This is the time to document and take pictures of any discrepancies.
-A damage claim cannot be started without notice within 24 hours of accepted delivery.
-Contact a FreightCenter Freight Agent immediately upon discovery of issues or concerns.
+If the consignor sent you photos of the packaged cargo before it was shipped (always a good idea), compare the photos you received with the shipment as you received it.